 An active public market for our common stock has not developed.
 Our stock can trade in small volumes which may make the price of our stock highly volatile.
 The last reported price of our stock may not represent the price at which you would be able to buy or sell the stock.
 The market prices for securities of companies comparable to us have been highly volatile.
 Often, these stocks have experienced significant price and volume fluctuations for reasons that are both related and unrelated to the operating performance of the individual companies.
 In addition, the stock market as a whole and biotechnology and other life science stocks in particular have experienced significant recent volatility.
 Like our common stock, these stocks have experienced significant price and volume fluctuations for reasons unrelated to the operating performance of the individual companies.
 In addition, due to our existing stock price, we may not continue to qualify for continued listing on the NASDAQ Global Market.
-To maintain listing, we are required, among other things, to maintain a minimum closing bid price of \$1.00 per share.
+To maintain listing, we are required to maintain a minimum closing bid price of \$1.00 per share and, among other requirements, to maintain a minimum stockholders equity value of \$10 million.
 Factors giving rise to this volatility may include:

-- disclosure of actual or potential clinical results with respect to product candidates we are developing; - regulatory developments in both the United States and abroad; - developments concerning proprietary rights, including patents and litigation matters; - public concern about the safety or efficacy of our product candidates or technology, or related technology, or new technologies generally; - concern about the safety or efficacy of our product candidates or technology, or related technology, or new technologies generally; - public announcements by our competitors or others; and - general market conditions and comments by securities analysts and investors.
+- disclosure of actual or potential clinical results with respect to product candidates we are developing; - regulatory developments in both the United States and abroad; - developments concerning proprietary rights, including patents and litigation matters; - public concern about the safety or efficacy of our product candidates or technology, or related technology, or new technologies generally; - · public announcements by our competitors or others; and - general market conditions and comments by securities analysts and investors.